 - Visit Rioja bodegas with famous architecture

-- Visit Barrio de La Estación (Railway Quarter) in Haro, drop into wine bars at wineries
+- Visit Barrio de La Estación (Railway Quarter) in Haro and wine bars at wineries

 - Have a picnic at a winery